NixOS/nixpkgs/doc/stdenv/stdenv.chapter.md

 This flag adds the `-fstack-clash-protection` compiler option, which causes growth of a program's stack to access each successive page in order.
 This should force the guard page to be accessed and cause an attempt to "jump over" this guard page to crash.

+#### `pacret` {#pacret}

+This flag adds the `-mbranch-protection=pac-ret` compiler option on aarch64-linux targets.
+This uses ARM v8.3's Pointer Authentication feature to sign function return pointers before adding them to the stack.
+The pointer's authenticity is then validated before returning to its destination.
+This dramatically increases the difficulty of ROP exploitation techniques.

+This may cause problems with code that does advanced stack manipulation, and debugging/stack-unwinding tools need to be pac-ret aware to work correctly when these features are in operation.

+Pre-ARM v8.3 processors will ignore Pointer Authentication instructions, so code built with this flag will continue to work on older processors, though without any of the intended protections.
+If enabling this flag, it is recommended to ensure the resultant packages are tested against an ARM v8.3+ linux system with known-working Pointer Authentication support so that any breakage caused by this feature is actually detected.

 [^footnote-stdenv-ignored-build-platform]: The build platform is ignored because it is a mere implementation detail of the package satisfying the dependency: As a general programming principle, dependencies are always *specified* as interfaces, not concrete implementation.
 [^footnote-stdenv-native-dependencies-in-path]: Currently, this means for native builds all dependencies are put on the `PATH`.
 But in the future that may not be the case for sake of matching cross: the platforms would be assumed to be unique for native and cross builds alike, so only the `depsBuild*` and `nativeBuildInputs` would be added to the `PATH`.
 [^footnote-stdenv-propagated-dependencies]: Nix itself already takes a package’s transitive dependencies into account, but this propagation ensures nixpkgs-specific infrastructure like [setup hooks](#ssec-setup-hooks) also are run as if it were a propagated dependency.